 In conditions where a pregnant woman is carrying twins, a baby appears to be growing slowly, or if the baby is affected by the rhesus antibodies, the doctor would recommend an umbilical artery scan.
 Umbilical arteries carry blood from the placenta to the baby through the umbilical cord.
 A Doppler scan of this artery reveals the amount of blood flow in it and how much nutrients and oxygen the baby is receiving.
 If any issues are discovered at this point, further Doppler tests might be done to reveal the cause and also check the blood flow in the baby’s brain and its aorta (a major artery in the body).

 This is a rather uncommon Doppler scan.
-It is done in the first trimester along with other tests to look for chromosomal abnormality in the foetus.
-It is also done to scan the umbilical vein which carries blood to the baby’s heart.
+It is done in the first trimester, along with other tests to look for a chromosomal abnormality in the foetus.
+It is also done to scan the umbilical vein, which carries blood to the baby’s heart.

 Continuous Wave Doppler

 This system utilises a continuous transmission and reception of ultrasound waves to accurately measure high velocities of blood flow.
-It does not show the direction or the location of the flow but only shows the speed.
+It does not show the direction or the location of the flow, but only the speed.
 It is compact and commonly used.

 There are no risks from the ultrasound on the foetus or the mother in a Doppler scan.
 On the contrary, opting to not get an ultrasound scan throughout the pregnancy can be risky.
 Research has shown that Doppler scans lower the risk in high-risk pregnancies.

-Please note that vaginal probe Doppler scans are usually not recommended during early weeks of pregnancy.
+Please note that vaginal probe Doppler scans are usually not recommended during the early weeks of pregnancy.

 CTG used during labour is a highly useful tool for when continuous monitoring of the baby is needed.
-The baby’s heart rate along with the woman’s contractions is measured to see a positive relation between the two.
+The baby’s heart rate, along with the woman’s contractions, is measured to see a positive relationship between the two.
 If the CTG shows that the baby’s heart rate is decreasing with increasing contractions, the doctor administers a drug to lessen the contraction’s strength.
 If that doesn’t work, the woman would need an emergency caesarean.